dvdasari/dv2.github.io/_posts/2016-06-03-keep-your-forked-repository-in-sync-with-upstream-repository.markdown

 ---
 layout:      post
-title:  "How to keep your forked repository in sync with the upstream repository"
+title:       How to keep your forked repository in sync with the upstream repository
 date:        2016-06-03 19:35:03 -0500
+comments:    true
-categories: git fork rebase
+keywords:    git fork rebase
+description: How to keep your forked repository in sync with the upstream repository
 ---

 Assuming that you forked a repository and cloned it on your local machine